Crisis Nursery creates an "Island of Safety" dedicated to the prevention of child abuse and neglect by providing

-Crisis Nursery is the only emergency-based child care facility open 24 hours, 365 days a year for the entire community to access with no fees, income eligibility or waiting list.
+Crisis Nursery is the only emergency-based child care facility open 24 hours, 365 days a year for the entire community to access with no fees or income eligibility.
 Besides safe shelter for children, ages birth through six, we also provide family support and parenting education to strengthen parent skills and confidence.
 We believe that asking for help is a sign of strength.
-In fiscal year 2011, our Safe Children program provided 27,813 hours of crisis care and served 692 children, while our Strong Families program conducted 920 home visits.
+In fiscal year 2015, our Safe Children program provided 29,982 hours of crisis care and served 886 children, while our Strong Families program provided 65 parent-child interaction groups, 79 support groups, 22 nurturing parenting education classes, and conducted 985 home visits.

 How to volunteer for Crisis Nursery

 Crisis Nursery volunteers work together with Nursery staff to care for children, as well as assist with other various projects and house needs.
 Below are some examples of volunteer needs:

 - Assisting staff at Crisis Nursery by working directly with children in crisis